This is Part 2. You won’t get Part 2 if you haven’t read Part 1 yet. Here’s Part 1.

-Why do I think about this topic so much, and why did I just write a 19,000 page blog post on it?
+Why do I think about this topic so much, and why did I just write a 3,500-word blog post on it?

 Because defeating procrastination is the same thing as gaining control over your own life.
 So much of what makes people happy or unhappy—their level of fulfillment and satisfaction, their self-esteem, the regrets they carry with them, the amount of free time they have to dedicate to their relationships—is severely affected by procrastination.
 So it’s worthy of being taken dead seriously, and the time to start improving is now.

 The follow-up to these two posts: The Procrastination Matrix

 Why you shouldn’t care what other people think.
 A different struggle going on in another part of your brain.
 Meet the mammoth.

 A religion for the nonreligious.
 An even deeper look at the deal with the monkey and the other animals in your brain.

 If you’re interested in supporting Wait But Why, here’s our Patreon.